GabeScott/standard-works-vault/General Conference/1975 October - A Message to the World.md

 # A Message to the World

-*By Ezra Taft Benson - President of the Council of the Twelve*
+By President Ezra Taft Benson - *President of the Council of the Twelve*

 *Given in the October session of the 1975 General Conference*